AxaFrance/react-toolkit/README.md

 ## About

 A set of independent components.
-Awesome library based on HTML and CSS using BEM convention with a JavaScript react.js implementation.
+Awesome library based on HTML and CSS using BEM convention with a JavaScript ReactJs implementation.
 Each component is autonomous and extensible.
 Pick and use only what you need!

 **How is done css isolation?**

 Only by using [BEM (Block Element Modifier)](http://getbem.com) css convention.
-No need of an intricate technologie, just pragmatism.
+No need of the intricate technologies, just pragmatism.

 Components are simple to use (just drag and drop them), simple to customise (by using css modifiers) to your own need.
-Each Component may evoluate internally (html, css, js) and minimize the impact on your application.
+Each Component may evluate internally (html, css, js) and minimize the impact on your application.

 You can easily build a new app from scratch or integrate components into an existing application.